dmerejkowsky/blog/content/post/0085-comparing-directories.md

 find . -type f | sort > ~/manifest-b
 ```

-Then use `scp` to transfer the A manifest to costello:
+Then we use `scp` to transfer the A manifest to costello:

 ```
 # On abbot